CERT-Polska/Artemis/docs/index.rst

 Welcome to Artemis documentation!
 =================================

-A modular web reconnaisance tool and vulnerability scanner based on Karton (https://github.com/CERT-Polska/karton).
+Artemis is a modular web reconnaisance tool and vulnerability scanner based on Karton (https://github.com/CERT-Polska/karton).

 **Artemis is experimental software, under active development - use at your own risk.**